kirkbowers/content-sectioner/src/readme.txt

 1. Download Content Sectioner
 2. Either concatenate the contents of the `ContentSectioner.php` file into your `functions.php` file, or place it in your theme folder and `require` it when needed

+== Frequently Asked Questions ==

+= Is this utility unit tested? =

+Yes.
+The plugin is tested with PHPSpec.
+The original source for this plugin lives on github at [github.com/kirkbowers/content-sectioner](https://github.com/kirkbowers/content-sectioner) (the wordpress.org `svn` repo is used strictly for distribution).

+To run the specs, you first need to install PHPSpec using `composer`.
+In the project root directory, run:

+    util/install.sh

+Then, once that's in place, you can run the tests by running:

+    util/spec.sh

 == Screenshots ==

 1. This blue inset was created by the code sample given in "Description >> A concrete example"